The location of high-degree vertices in weighted recursive graphs with bounded random weights: Definitions and main results

 \begin{remark} $(i)$ Note that the edge connection probabilities remain unchanged if we multiply each weight by the same constant.
 In particular, we assume without loss of generality (in the case of bounded vertex-weights) that $x_0:=\sup\{x\in\R\,|\, \P{\F\leq x}<1\}=1$.

 $(ii)$ It is possible to extend the definition of the WRG to the case of \emph{random out-degree}.
-Namely, we can allow that vertex $n+1$ connects to $\emph{every}$ vertex $\inn$ independently with probability $\F_i/S_n$, and most of the results presented in this paper (all but Theorems~\ref{thrm:degdepthlabelrrt} and~\ref{thrm:condconvrrt}) still hold under this extension. \end{remark}
+Namely, we can allow that vertex $n+1$ connects to $\emph{every}$ vertex $\inn$ independently with probability $\F_i/S_n$, and the results presented in this paper still hold under this extension. \end{remark}